grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 }
 ```

 Note that we use the specific value for which the exceptional behavior takes place.
 Still, it may be a very good idea to extract `4` into a constant.
 In one of the previous chapters, I described a technique called **Constant Specification**, where we write an explicit Statement about the value of the named constant and use the named constant itself everywhere else instead of its literal value.
 So why did I not use this technique this time?
-The only reason is that this might have looked a little bit silly with such extremely trivial example.
+The only reason is that this might have looked a little bit silly with such an extremely trivial example.
 In reality, I should have used the named constant.
 Let's do this exercise now and see what happens.

 ```csharp
 [Fact] public void